joshbegley/nyt-latest/previous.md

 `The Leafs' crease took another hit this season when Woll left Thursday's game in Carolina with an injury.
 Can the team effectively adjust?`\
 https://nytimes.com/athletic/6864168/2025/12/05/maple-leafs-joseph-woll-injury-hurricanes/

-**Jahmry Gibbs scores 3 touchdowns as Lions beat Cowboys: takeaways**\
+**Jahmyr Gibbs scores 3 touchdowns as Lions beat Cowboys: Takeaways**\
-`Jahmyr Gibbs scored three touchdowns as the Detroit Lions defeated the Dallas Cowboys 44-30 in a crucial NFC showdown Thursday night.`\
+`Jahmyr Gibbs scored three touchdowns as the Lions defeated the Cowboys 44-30 in a crucial NFC showdown Thursday night.`\
 https://nytimes.com/athletic/6863559/2025/12/05/cowboys-lions-score-result-takeaways-thursday-night-football/

 **Los Angeles World Cup 2026 guide: What to do, eat and see**\